achrafAa/achrafAa/README.md

 ⚡ **Performance Engineering** - Optimizing at the language and system level for maximum efficiency
 🐘 **PHP Internals Research** - Studying the Zend engine architecture and preparing for core contributions
 🦀 **Systems Programming** - Leveraging C, Rust, and Zig for performance-critical components
 🏗️ **Backend Architecture** - Designing scalable systems with deep understanding of underlying performance
+📊 **CSV Processing Innovation** - Creating high-performance CSV tools that outperform native implementations by 3.6x-4.8x

 ---